-- Is the application within the submission limit by organization or PI? - Does the application contain all required elements? - Is the applicant eligible to apply under this funding opportunity?
+- Does the application contain all required elements? - Is the applicant eligible to apply under this funding opportunity? - Is the proposed project appropriate and responsive for this funding opportunity? - Does the proposed project have the potential to meet CARE Fund objectives and priorities?